Fustra/vote4film/README.md

 Admins can set the schedule of film nights.

 This is a simple WSGI Web Application.
+The back-end is Django, and the front-end is dynamic HTML served by Django (no JavaScript is used).

 ## Development